Yellow River: History

-Yellow River Civilization

 Dynamics

-The Yellow river first formed between 56 million and 34 million years ago during the Eocene epoch, while the familiar shape appeared around 7 thousand years ago.

-The river has long been critical to the development of northern China, and is regarded by scholars as one cradle of civilization.
+The river has long been critical to the development of northern China, and is regarded by scholars as a cradle of civilization.
 Flooding of the river has also caused much destruction, including multiple floods that have resulted in the deaths of over one million people.
-Among the deadliest were the 1332–33 flood during the Yuan dynasty, the 1887 flood during the Qing dynasty which killed anywhere from 900,000 to 2 million people, and a Republic of China era 1931 flood (part of a massive number of floods that year) that killed 1–4 million people.
+Among the deadliest were the 1344 Yellow River Flood, during the Yuan dynasty, the 1887 flood during the Qing dynasty which killed anywhere from 900,000 to 2 million people, and a Republic of China era 1931 flood (part of a massive number of floods that year) that killed 1–4 million people.

 The cause of the floods is the large amount of fine-grained loess carried by the river from the Loess Plateau, which is continuously deposited along the bottom of its channel.
 The sedimentation causes natural dams to slowly accumulate.
 These subaqueous dams are unpredictable and generally undetectable.
 Eventually, the enormous amount of water needs to find a new way to the sea, forcing it to take the path of least resistance.
 When this happens, it bursts out across the flat North China Plain, sometimes taking a new channel and inundating most farmland, cities or towns in its path.

 The traditional Chinese response of building higher and higher levees along the banks sometimes also contributed to the severity of the floods: When flood water did break through the levees, it could no longer drain back into the river bed as it would after a normal flood, as the river bed was sometimes now higher than the surrounding countryside.
-These changes could cause the river's mouth to shift as much as 480 km, sometimes reaching the ocean to the north of Shandong Peninsula and sometimes to the south.
+These changes could cause the river's mouth to shift as much as 480 km, sometimes reaching the ocean to the north of the Shandong Peninsula and sometimes to the south.

 Another historical source of devastating floods is the collapse of upstream ice dams in Inner Mongolia with an accompanying sudden release of vast quantities of impounded water.
 There have been 11 such major floods in the past century, each causing tremendous loss of life and property.
 Nowadays, explosives dropped from aircraft are used to break the ice dams before they become dangerous.

 Before modern dams appeared in China, the Yellow River used to be extremely prone to flooding.
 In the 2,540 years from 595 BC to 1946 AD, the Yellow River has been reckoned to have flooded 1,593 times, shifting its course 26 times noticeably and nine times severely.
 These floods include some of the deadliest natural disasters ever recorded.
 Before modern disaster management, when floods occurred, some of the population might initially die from drowning and many more would suffer later from the ensuing famine and spread of diseases.